-- A board member wants the superintendent to adjust her handling of a school/policy issue. - What questions does that board member need to ask? - Do I individually have the authority to request such a change? - Where do statute and regulation place the authority for accomplishing this change? - What might be the best way to raise this issue? - What will my actions mean for relationships? - Am I placing improper pressure on my superintendent? - O Am I in danger of allegations of conflict of interest or violations of the Governmental Conduct Act? - Norm for handling?
+- A board member wants the superintendent to pull something off the agenda. - What questions does that board member need to ask? - O Do I individually have the authority to request such a change? - Where does policy place the authority for accomplishing this change? - O What might be the best way to raise this issue? - Civility, professionalism - What will my actions mean for relationships? - Am I placing improper pressure on my superintendent? - Norm for handling?

-Board Communication: General Norms
+Board Community Communication: General Norms

-O Board:
+OBoard:

-- Help the superintendent anticipate problems - O Be the "ears and eyes" of the district, not the legs, hands, and mouth. - O Do not directly communicate with employees or community members regarding confidential problems - Remember that the superintendent is your CEO; all information should flow through him/her. - C Litigation Risk - O Norm: - O Minimize contact on non-board issues - Know what issues don't belong to you - Agreeing to not let employees use the board for complaints
+- OHelp the superintendent anticipate problems - Remember that the superintendent is your CEO - ODo not directly communicate with employees or community members regarding problems

+ONorm:

+- OMinimize contact on non-board issues

+- OKnow what issues don't belong to you

+- OAgreeing to not let employees use the board for complaints that need to be in the chain of command